 While it is the goal of District 225 to meet the needs of all students and collaborate with all stakeholders, there may be times when group consensus is not achieved.
-In the case of a dispute resolt should meet and discuss all perspectives of the team, including data to support the decision.
+In the case of a dispute resolution, the team members should meet and discuss all perspectives of the team, including data to support the decision.
 However, if a consensus cannot be reached, the ultimate decision lies with the child welfare agency.
-The maker and must utilize the following factors when making such a decision: safety, permanent placement, sibling placement and other components of the case plan.
-These factors should be discuss equitable participation in order to ensure a comprehensive discord about what is best for the child.

-This process of collaboration and data gathering should be conducted in an expedited manner and a written explanation/plan should be provided to all parties.
-Until such decision/plan is made, the school of origin and transportation should be provided by the school district.
-The district will collaborate with the child welfare agencies to develop a shared funding agreement for any additional concepts from the approved prior year Consolidated District Plan.
+This person is the final decision maker and must utilize the following factors when making such a decision: safety, permanent placement, sibling placement and other components of the case plan.
+These factors should be discussed by the entire team, with equitable participation in order to ensure a comprehensive discord about what is best for the child.
+This process of collaboration add data gathering should be conducted in an expedited manner and a written explanation/plan should be provided to all parties.
+Until such decision/plan is made, the child shall remain in their school of origin and transportation should be provided by the school district.
+The district will collaborate with the child welfare agencies to develop a shared funding agreement for any additional costs accrued.

 While it is the goal of District 225 to meet the needs of all students and collaborate with all stakeholders, there may be times when group consensus is not achieved.
-In the case of a dispute resolt should meet and discuss all perspectives of the team, including data to support the decision.
+In the case of a dispute resolution, the team members should meet and discuss all perspectives of the team, including data to support the decision.
 However, if a consensus cannot be reached, the ultimate decision lies with the child welfare agency.
-The maker and must utilize the following factors when making such a decision: safety, permanent placement, sibling placement and other components of the case plan.
-These factors should be discuss equitable participation in order to ensure a comprehensive discord about what is best for the child.
+This perspectives of the team, with equitable participation in order to ensure a comprehensive discords when making such a decision: safety, permanent placement, sibling placement and other components of the case plan.
+These factors should be discussed by the entire team, with equitable participation in order to ensure a comprehensive discord about what is best for the child.
 This process of collaboration and data gathering should be conducted in an expedited manner and a written explanation/plan should be provided to all parties.
-Until such decision/plan is made, the school of origin and transportation should be provided by the school district.
-The district will collaborate with the child welfare agencies to develop a shared funding agreement for any additional or
+Until such decision/plan is made, the child shall remain in their school of origin and transportation should be provided by the school district.
+The district with the child welfare agencies to develop a shared funding agreement for any additional costs accrued.